-In closing may I wish you all a pleasant season ahead.
+In closing I would like to wish you all a pleasant summer or whatever season Nature decides to bestow on us in August and September!

 If any member who currently does not pay his/her subscription by Standing Order or has not completed a Gift Aid mandate and wishes to do so, please contact Robert Jackson, our treasurer, who will supply the appropriate form(s).

-Mrs Jean Parker of Dunblane - She had been a member since 1998 and died in July 2014.
-We would like to offer her family and friends our deep and sincere sympathy on their sad loss.
+We would like to offer their family and friends our deep and sincere sympathy on their sad loss.